Accessory Dwelling Units (ADU)

 One ADU per single-family lot

 - The standards listed below apply to the development of an ADU on a single-family lot in a single-family zoning district.
-Multi-family zoning districts are permitted to have 2-units as the base density and shall not be required to comply with these special standards.
+Multi-family zoning districts are permitted to have 2-units as the base density and are not required to comply with these special standards.

 Location: